watsona4/scipy2016/SciPy2016TripReport.md

 created the "conda-recipes-scitools" repository to store the recipes used by conda-build-all.
 Others followed suit, including ioos/conda-build and Bioconda.
-As usage increased, the presenter proposed the idea of creating a Github community where each repository contained only one recipe (called a "feedstock").
+As usage increased, the presenter proposed the idea of creating a GitHub community where each repository contained only one recipe (called a "feedstock").
 That community is called "conda-forge."

-The presenter has recently written the "conda-smithy" tool that creates a recipe from a feedstock template and creates the Github repository for the recipe in conda-forge.
-Anyone can add a new recipe, and there is an automated system in place using Github hooks that enables this configuration control.
+The presenter has recently written the "conda-smithy" tool that creates a recipe from a feedstock template and creates the GitHub repository for the recipe in conda-forge.
+Anyone can add a new recipe, and there is an automated system in place using GitHub hooks that enables this configuration control.
 Recent additions include a linter for checking recipe standards.
 Plans include releasing an installer for speeding up the build process.

-### GT-Py: Accelerating NumPy programs on CPU & GPU with Minimal Programming Effort \[General\]
+### GT-Py: Accelerating Numpy programs on CPU & GPU with Minimal Programming Effort \[General\]

 (Chi-keung Luk, Intel)

 > GT-Py is a newly developed just-in-time compiler that can offload
-> NumPy code to hardware accelerators with relatively little
+> Numpy code to hardware accelerators with relatively little
 > programming effort.
 It lets programmers add pragmas to a Python
 > program to specify what need to be offloaded, without writing the
 > actual offloading code.
 By generating OpenCL code, GT-Py can run on